wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 tag comparison.
 In the compressed cache, the in-array and the way number physical location needs to be stored for every bank, to allow the compressed word to be stored in another location.

+4. Compression can be performed in the granularity of 64-bit words, by comparing the word with words that are physically close to it in the array or from an adjacent array.
+If the values match, the word is deduplicated by directing the explicitly stored physical location of the word to the existing word.

 **Comments:**